2023 Most Focused Master’s Degree Colleges for Computer Hardware Engineering

 Avg Cost*

-For this year’s “Schools for a Master’s Highly Focused on Computer Hardware Engineering Major” ranking, we looked at 4 colleges that offer a degree in computer hardware engineering.
+This year’s “Schools for a Master’s Highly Focused on Computer Hardware Engineering Major” ranking analyzed 4 colleges that offered a degree in computer hardware engineering.
 The colleges and universities that top this list are recognized because their computer hardware engineering program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.